vitaliihonta/zio-temporal/docs/src/main/mdoc/core/workflows.md

 - You need a `ZWorkflowClient` instance to build a Workflow stub.
 You should either access it via ZIO environment or have it already created somewhere
 - In `client.newWorkflowStub` method you provide the specific workflow interface you will work with
-- You provide all the necessary configuration for the stub, such as the Task Queue name, the Workflow ID and the run timeout
+  - The method requires specifying the Workflow Interface type and `ZWorkflowOptions`

 Having a Workflow stub, you'll be able to execute the workflow.
 Executing means starting the workflow and waiting for its completion: